Prasophyllum montanum: Taxonomy and naming

 Prasophyllum montanum was first formally described in 1991 by Robert Bates and David Jones from a specimen collected at Mount Franklin in the Australian Capital Territory and the description was published in Australian Orchid Research.
 The specific epithet (montanum) is a Latin word meaning "of mountains" referring the habitat of this species.

 Distribution and habitat

-The mountain leek orchid grows on dry rocky ridges or in forest, usually above 1500 m.
+Mountain leek orchid grows on dry rocky ridges or in forest, usually above 1500 m.
 It is found in montane regions of the Australian Capital Territory and New South Wales south from the Brindabella Range, and in northern Victoria.